Who is Brian lelas?

 "Dead Cartography" was sold exclusively as a paperback in Waterstone's Bookstores in Dublin in late 2010.
 The first print run sold out in under two weeks, making the book reach #6 in the local store charts during the run up to Christmas, purely on word of mouth from booksellers and customers.
 A second print run followed and also sold out within weeks.

 Brian's next published work will be "Resolver," the sequel to "Tome."
-It is scheduled to be released in 2018.
+It is scheduled to be published on October 26th 2018.